elena20ruiz/elena20ruiz/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Full Stack Engineer at @carts-guru.
+- 🔭 I’m currently working as a Web Engineer.
 - 💬 Ask me about Hackathons, Chatbots, Design... well whatever.
 I like so much things :heart:
 - 📫 How to reach me: elena.ruiz.bdn@gmail.com
 - 😄 Pronouns: she/her